daces-group/daces-group.github.io/README.md

     * Trust in Data Models and Curation Mechanisms
     * Attack Models for Adversarial Robustness
     * Solution Models for Robustness
-* Machine Learning on Structured Data and Outcomes:
+* Representation of Structured Data and Outcomes:
     * Graph Embeddings and Relational Graph Learning
     * Scientific Data
     * Spatiotemporal and Statistical Databases